xniu7/jhuclass.bigdata.project/downfile/readme.md

-the main framework of the django.
+####This is the main framework of the django.
+=

-views.py provide interfaces to backend computation (import assembly) and frontend display (d3)
+* views.py provide interfaces to backend computation (import assembly) and frontend display (d3)

-./templates/downfile/*.html are writen in d3.js, which display results.
+ * ./templates/downfile/*.html are writen in d3.js, which display results.

-../statistic/*.py are statistic computations.
+ * ../statistic/*.py are statistic computations.